-When you hire a freelance editor, you’re hiring a person who will help you take your story—the one you’ve put so much time and care into—to the next level.
+When you hire an editor, you’re hiring a person who will help you take your story—the one you’ve put so much time and care into—to the next level.
 If we’re a good fit, I promise to do everything in my power to help you create the best version of your story possible.

 You could spend hours self-editing your work by picking up editing tips, getting books on editing, or even buying editing software to help you along with the task, and eventually work your way through the novel you already spent a good chunk of time writing.
 But after writing your novel, reading it over, and rereading it again to edit it, you probably know your story inside and out.
 You start skimming.
 You stop being careful.

 And then, no matter how thorough, how careful you think you’ve been, you may miss an odd scene transition, a stray punctuation mark, an awkward shift in voice.